COVID-19 Update: Due to restrictions brought on by the coronavirus pandemic, this program will be on hiatus until

 Playwrights’ Week is an annual, intensive, seven-day festival designed to foster a peer-based community among a cohort of writers with new work in development.
-Selected via a year-long Open Submissions process, we provide approximately six playwrights with crucial creative resources in a nurturing and rigorous laboratory setting, which includes a series of group conversations around the work.
+Selected via a year-long Open Submissions process, we provide five playwrights with crucial creative resources in a nurturing and rigorous laboratory setting, which includes a series of group conversations around the work.
 Each new play receives ten hours of rehearsal in advance of a public staged reading, focused on the writer’s self-stated developmental goals.

 Now in its 26th year, Playwrights’ Week is designed as a discovery festival.
 Its Open Submissions policy is designed to promote the discovery of new and unheard voices, and its developmental process is designed to foster a sense of discovery for writers, their collaborators, and our audiences.